+23. Intel Corporation ("Intel") is a technology company that designs and manufactures semiconductor chips.
+Its headquarters is located at 2200 Mission College Boulevard, Santa Clara, California, within the San Jose Division of the Norther District of California.
+Intel does business throughout the country.
-- 28. On information and belief, Luxottica U.S. Holdings Corp. and/or Oakley, Inc. is the "plan sponsor" for the Plan within the meaning of § 3(16)(B), 29 U.S.C. § 1002(16)(B). - 29.
-On information and belief, the Plan sponsor(s) and various companies affiliated with the Plan sponsor(s) make contributions to the Plan to fund retirement benefits promised under the Plan.
-The Summary Plan Descriptions refer to these contributing entities collectively as "Luxottica North America." - 30.
-The Luxottica Group Pension Plan is a defined benefit plan within the meaning of ERISA § 3(35), 29 U.S.C. § 1002(35).
-The Plan is joined as a nominal defendant pursuant to Rule 19(a) of the Federal Rules of Civil Procedure to assure that complete relief can be granted. - 31.
-The Luxottica Group ERISA Plans Compliance & Investment Committee (the "Plans Committee") is the Plan's "administrator" within the meaning of ERISA § 3(16)(A), 29 U.S.C. § 1002(16)(A).
-It is responsible for the general administration of the Plan. - 32.
-Under the Plan Document,2 the Plans Committee is and was a "named fiduciary" of the Plan at all relevant times within the meaning of ERISA § 402(a), 29 U.S.C. § 1102(a).
-The Plans Committee had and has the authority to control and manage the operation and administration of the Plan.

-2 Pursuant to ERISA § 402(a)(1), 29 U.S.C. § 1102(a)(1), the Plan is established and maintained according to a written instrument known as the Plan Document.

-- 33. The Plan Document further provides that the Plans Committee has the power to "[c]orrect any errors or deficiencies in the operation, demographics or form of the Plan in the manner it determines is appropriate.
-That includes, among other things, taking the actions necessary to preserve the Plan's tax-qualified status under Code §401(a) using the EPCRS or other reasonable methods, to correct ERISA fiduciary breaches using the VCP or other reasonable methods, and to correct prohibited transactions using any reasonable method.
-Notwithstanding any contrary Plan provision, any . . . reasonable actions are permitted by the Plan to the extent the Plan Administrator determines appropriate to correct Plan errors, deficiencies, ERISA fiduciary breaches and prohibited transactions." - 34.
-Based on the Benefit Plans Committee's discretionary authority and/or discretionary responsibility for Plan administration set forth in the Plan Document, the Benefit Plans Committee is also a Plan fiduciary within the meaning of § 3(21)(A)(iii), 29 U.S.C. § 1002(21)(A)(iii).
+- 24. Intel is the "plan sponsor" for the Plan within the meaning of ERISA § 3(16)(B), 29 U.S.C. § 1002(16)(B). - 25.
+Intel makes contributions to the Plan to fund retirement benefits promised under the Plan. - 26.
+Pursuant to ERISA § 402(a)(1), 29 U.S.C. § 1102(a)(1), Intel put into force the written instrument according to which the Plan was established and maintained.
+This written instrument-referred to as the Plan Document-is at issue in this case. - 27.
+The Administrative Committee of the Intel Minimum Pension Plan (the "Administrative Committee") is the Plan's "administrator" within the meaning of ERISA § 3(16)(A), 29 U.S.C. § 1002(16)(A).
+It is generally responsible for the administration of the Plan. - 28.
+Under the Plan Document, the Administrative Committee is and was a "named fiduciary" of the Plan at all relevant times within the meaning of ERISA § 402(a), 29 U.S.C. § 1102(a).
+As such, the Administrative Committee had and has the authority to control and manage the operation and administration of the Plan. - 29.
+Members of the Administrative Committee are appointed by members of the Board of Directors of Intel Corporation. - 30.
+Intel granted the Administrative Committee broad discretionary authority and responsibility with respect to the Plan's administration, including the power "to issue and change rules, regulations and procedures deemed necessary or appropriate for the proper conduct and administration of the Plan;" "to cause to be prepared and furnished to Participants and Beneficiaries a general explanation of the Plan and all other information required to be furnished to them under Federal law or the provisions of the Plan;" and "to correct any defect, including but not limited to mathematical or arithmetical errors, in such manner and to such extent as the Administrative Committee shall deem necessary to carry out the purposes of the Plan, including through governmental correction programs for retirement plans." - 31.
+Based on the Administrative Committee's discretionary authority and/or discretionary responsibility for Plan administration set forth in the Plan Document, the Administrative Committee is also a Plan fiduciary within the meaning of ERISA § 3(21)(A)(iii), 29 U.S.C. § 1002(21)(A)(iii).